JillBirchall/trivia-quiz/README.md

 - 6 to 10 seconds: 20 points
 - 11 to 15 seconds: 30 points

 After an answer is clicked, it is highlighted in green if it is the correct answer, otherwise it is highlighted in red.
+If an incorrect answer is selected, the correct answer flashes in green.

 The final score is displayed at the end of the quiz, with an option to play again.